Technical Background

 Backups have never been a more vital component of a company’s data integrity planning.

-Cyberattacks have become so easy to deploy that, for example, ransomware as a service provides a viable business model for malicious actors, even those without technical skills.
+Cyberattacks have become so easy to deploy that, for example, ransomware as a service provides a viable business model for malicious actors, even for those without technical skills.
 If you don’t have a backup process in place that recognizes the changing landscape of attacks, your data may be at risk.

 Strong backups lie at the heart of any data recovery strategy.
 However, if incorrectly implemented, they too can be targeted by the current approaches to malware and ransomware.
 If your backups are not correctly isolated from the system they are protecting, they may be swept up in an attack.
 The last thing you need is to attempt to restore, only to discover that your backups have also been held for ransom.